LB-norm/Robotic_vision/README.md

 # Robotic Vision: Stereo Visual Odometry

 Python code for the graded robotic vision and advanced robotic vision projects.

 Part 1 (lab project): Collecting a suitable dataset using a ZED camera, Nvidia Jetson Nano and a ESP32 robot.

 Part 2 (code project): Reconstructing the pose of the robot through the course purely based on the stereo images using Feature Matchung, PnP and RANSAC outlier rejection.
 For a smoother path a Kalman filter and Pose Graph Optimization where applied.

-## Robot Trajectory
+## Robot Trajectory example

-**Trajectory prediction vs. Ground Truth**
+**Raw Trajectory prediction (from cam perspective) vs. Ground Truth (robot center)**

 <p align="center">
   <img src="Prediction plot-1.png" alt="Prediction" width="45%">